|5. Juli 2023

 Department of Information Engineering

 Luca Schenato received the Dr. Eng. degree in electrical engineering from the University of Padova in 1999 and the Ph.D. degree in Electrical Engineering and Computer Sciences from the UC Berkeley, in 2003.
-He held a post-doctoral position in 2004 and a Visiting Professor position in 2013-2014 at U.C.
+He held a post-doctoral position in 2004 and a visiting professor position in 2013-2014 at U.C.
 Berkeley.
-Currently, he is Associate Professor at the Information Engineering Department at the University of Padova.
-His interests include networked control systems, multi-agent systems, cyber-physical systems, smart grids and cooperative robotics.
-Luca Schenato has been awarded the 2004 Researchers Mobility Fellowship by the Italian Ministry of Education, University and Research (MIUR), the 2004 Marie Curie International Reintegration Grant, the 2006 Eli Jury Award in U.C.
-Berkeley, and the EUCA European Control Award in 2014.
-He served as Associate Editor for IEEE Trans. on Automatic Control (2010 to 2014) and IEEE Trans. on Control of Network Systems (2016-current), and he is Fellow of IEEE since 2017.
+Currently he is Full Professor at the Information Engineering Department at the University of Padova.
+His interests include networked control systems, multi-agent systems, wireless sensor networks, distributed optimisation and synthetic biology.
+Luca Schenato has been awarded the 2004 Researchers Mobility Fellowship by the Italian Ministry of Education, University and Research (MIUR), the 2006 Eli Jury Award in U.C.
+Berkeley and the EUCA European Control Award in 2014, and IEEE Fellow in 2017.
+He served as Associate Editor for IEEE Trans. on Automatic Control from 2010 to 2014 and he is currently Senior Editor for IEEE Trans. on Control of Network Systems and Associate Editor for Automatica.